The Ultimate Guide to Building a Production-Grade Node.js Backend in 2025

 Define Your Schema

-Create prisma/schema.prisma
+Create prisma/schema.prisma:

 generator client {